hjohns12/portion-viz/README.md

 # portion-viz

-For my Interactive Data Visualization class, I'm creating an exploratory visualization of House of Representatives counts by state under various apportionment scenarios.
-This is meant to help people explore some issues at stake when redistricting happens in 2021.
+For my Interactive Data Visualization class, I'm creating an exploratory visualization of possible district maps in the state of Missouri and their corresponding efficiency gaps.
+A bill was recently introduced in Missouri to raise the efficiency gap cap to 15%.
+I want this visualization to help citizens put that value into context.

-Broadly, the idea is to create a [cartogram](http://maggielee.net/georgia-county-cartogram/) of the US map based on a few different variables.
-When a user makes a selection from a number of different drop-down options, the size of the state adjusts to the number of estimated representatives each state would have.
-I'm interested in drawing attention to a number of open questions surrounding the 2020 census, reapportionment, and redistricting: 1) how differential privacy could impact redistricting, 2) how districts could be gerrymandered on the basis of citizenship, and 3) different methods of apportionment that exist (and could be used).

-The first two areas of exploration will not actually impact congressional apportionment -- no matter what, the number of U.S. Representatives will be calculated based on total population.
-However, when redistricting within each state happens, citizenship and differential privacy could hugely change how political lines are drawn.
-This visualization aims to illustrate the scope of possible changes based on those variables.
+For the data, I will build an ensemble of districting plans using Markov chain Monte Carlo sampling.
+Comparing all of the possible plans and their corresponding efficiency gaps provides a visual tool for showing whether or not a certain plan is an outlier among the sampled plans.

+The main visual components will be a histogram and a map.
+The histogram will have bars of stacked dots, where each dot represents a plan from the ensemble.
+The dot will be colored by its partisan lean.
+When a user hovers over the dot, a map of the state will appear with that plan's corresponding district lines.

+I also want to highlight cases where a plan was struck down by state or federal counts because it was deemed unconstitutional.
+These plans will be highlighted in a different color, yellow, and when an invidual hovers over them a table with information about that case will appear.

+A user can select different parameters for the sampling plan: whether or not to preserve county boundaries when drawing plans, the range of compactness, and whether or not the equal population constraint is to be applied .

-The user for this might be a policymaker or citizen with questions about the census, redistricting, and/or reapportionment.
+The user for this might be a policymaker or citizen with questions about the redistricting in Missouri.
 It could also be a journalist who wants help understanding these issues.